TheTechRun/TTR-i3/README.md

 ***Tested and working on Debian 12 Bookworm but should be good to go on many other distros with some slight alterations***

 ### <ins>App Dependencies<ins>:
-alacritty, arandr, chromium, curl, dmenu, dunst, git, gnome-text-editor, greenclip, i3, libnotify-bin, libreoffice, light-locker, lightdm, nemo, network-manager-gnome, nitrogen, picom, polybar, powerline, rofi, slick-greeter, starship, xautolock, xorg
+alacritty, arandr, chromium, curl, dmenu, dunst, git, gnome-text-editor, greenclip, i3, libnotify-bin, light-locker, lightdm, nemo, network-manager-gnome, nitrogen, picom, polybar, powerline, rofi, slick-greeter, starship, xautolock, xorg

 **Note**: *You can go to ~/.config/polybar/modules and alter the App scripts as you like.*